fusion94/wundertheme/readme.md

-# This theme is under development and SHOULD NOT BE USED yet.
+# Theme under development -- DO NOT USE

 ## Wundertheme Octopress theme